 Appellants filed an appeal of the November 21, 2019 decision of the Howard County Board of Education ("local board") approving the Attendance Area Adjustment Plan for School Year 2020-2021.
-Appellants raised concerns regarding the reliability of the FARM data, concerns about the violation of the Open Meetings Act ("OMA"), that the decision failed to fulfill the goals of Policy 6010, and that they had no notice that schools serving their polygons might be included in the boundary changes and thus no opportunity to provide input into the process.
+Appellants alleged that the data used for the boundary adjustments was inaccurate citing to the concerns raised by two of the board members at the November 21, 2020 meeting.